Frequently Asked Questions

 Will I be able to change my theme once I have arrived at LSE?

-Once you arrive at LSE you will not be able to change your choice of theme on LSE100.
-This is not something that you should worry about when making your choice.
-LSE100 is a single course and the themes we have selected are highly interrelated.
+LSE100 is a single course and its themes are highly interrelated.
 Climate futures are affected by developments in AI and has huge implication for fairness in society; the rapid growth in AI is already having an impact on social inequalities as well as environments across the world; and our conceptions of a fair society can only be properly understood in the context of technological and environmental changes.

 In the second half of the course you, along with a small group of your peers, will investigate an element of your chosen theme in greater depth.
 At this point, if you have an interest in an aspect of one of themes you did not select, you will have an opportunity to focus on your research on your chosen theme on the areas where the two topics intersect.